 Conclusion

 There's no doubt that $700 is a bit of an awkward price range.
 But the guitars we've listed here are great fits for somebody with that particular budget and will certainly give you a ton of value for what you pay.
+Use them as guides and rough recommendations to help get you started.

 Questions about the Best Electric Guitars Under 700